contrast-zone/t-rewriter.js/README.md

 ## about the project

 Formal languages are usually considered as formations dedicated to accomplishing diverse tasks. *exp-log* is also a language, and it is an implementation of a [rule-based programming system](https://en.wikipedia.org/wiki/Rule-based_system) that aims to be a host for a variety of kinds of formal languages.
-By its design, *exp-log* represents an embodiment of a general problem solving technique called [term rewriting](https://en.wikipedia.org/wiki/Rewriting), being able to support a diversity of hosted languages intentions and purposes.
+By its design, *exp-log* represents an embodiment of a general problem solving technique related to [term rewriting](https://en.wikipedia.org/wiki/Rewriting), being able to support a diversity of hosted languages intentions and purposes.

 Seeing *exp-log* as a programming language that operates on other formal languages, it provides a particular form of data computation: for each area of interest, one is able to define a custom [domain specific language](https://en.wikipedia.org/wiki/Domain-specific_language) operating on specific forms of data (input), yielding specific forms of computation results (output).
 To that extent, *exp-log* also represents a language implementing [language oriented programming](https://en.wikipedia.org/wiki/Language-oriented_programming) paradigm.